Privacy Policy (GDPR)#

 A) Website & Account (Controller)#

-- Email address (magic-link login & transactional email): to create/manage your account and communicate about the Service.
+- Email address (magic-link login, third-party sign-in via Google/GitHub, & transactional email): to create/manage your account and communicate about the Service.
 Email is sent via AWS Simple Email Service (SES) operated in our own AWS account (no separate email vendor).
 Legal basis: Contract (Art.
 6(1)(b) GDPR).

 Legal basis: Legitimate interests (Art.
 6(1)(f)) in understanding and improving service usage.